Elon Musk restores X account of conspiracy theorist Alex Jones

 Musk posted a poll on Saturday asking if Jones should be reinstated, with the results showing 70% of those who responded in favor.
 Early Sunday, Musk tweeted, “The people have spoken and so it shall be.”

-A few hours later, Jones’ posts were visible again — the last one from 2018, when the company permanently banned him and his Infowars show for abusive behavior.
+A few hours later, Jones’ posts were visible again and he retweeted a post about his video game.
+He and his Infowars show had been permanently banned in 2018 for abusive behavior.

 Musk, who has described himself as a free speech absolutist, said the move was about protecting those rights.
 In response to a user who posted that “permanent account bans are antithetical to free speech,” Musk wrote, “I find it hard to disagree with this point.”